Autonomy and Shared Power

 We support educators collaboratively leading schools and sharing power with their school communities.
 And we advocate for policies that don’t tell schools and teachers what to do and how—but rather grant them true autonomy in exchange for being accountable for results.

-Much of our work in this issue area takes place through our National Teacher-Powered Schools Initiatives (which has its own standalone website).
+Much of our work in this issue area takes place through our national Teacher-Powered Schools initiative (which has its own standalone website).